Common concepts#

 plot = xplt.PhaseSpacePlot(data, "x-y", display_units=dict(y="m"))

-are standard properties which are defined in the library with default settings for units, labels and symbols.
+This works, because both x and y are standard properties which are defined in the library with default settings for units, labels and symbols.

-is provided in meters since that is the SI unit used by Xsuite, and that the default display unit for x
+Here specifically, the assumption is that x is provided in meters since that is the SI unit used by Xsuite, and that the default display unit for x should be millimeters.
+You can specify a display unit, and the data is automatically converted accordingly.

 See below for a list of predefined properties and the default assumed.
 You can add or change properties and their respective units, labels and symbols if required.
 Futher, derived properties can easily be defined building on the already existing ones.